Here is a video demonstration:

-Business has a name, Web Site, business type, etc. Business address is stored in Address tab.
+Business has a name, web site, business type, etc. Business address is stored in Address section.

-Address format depends on Country of your Identity, make sure Country is correctly.
-Country field in Address tab is not editable, you can change it in Edit -> Country, thus changing the Identity country-related formats and rules.
+Address format depends on the Country of your Identity, make sure the Country is set up correctly.
+Country field in the Address section is not editable, you may change it in Edit -> Country, thus changing the Identity country-related formats and rules.

 Address Line 1 contains House Number and Street Name.

-If you use a PO Box, put the PO Box number into this line like so: "PO Box 10101".
+If you use a PO Box, put the PO Box number into this line like: "PO Box 10101".

-Address Line 2 contains your Apartment Number like so: "Apt.
+Address Line 2 contains your Apartment Number like: "Apt.
 202".

-Actually you can put whatever you want in both lines.
+Actually you may put whatever you want in both lines.

 Zip 5+4: the last 4 digits of the Zip code are not required.

-Card Validation Code: this is a 3- or 4-digit number that is usually printed next to your signature.
-This is a new credit card verification feature that is requested fairly often by sites.
+Validation Code: this is a 3- or 4-digit number that is usually printed next to your signature on the back side of the card.
+This is a credit card verification feature that is requested fairly often by sites.

 Card User Name should be in format "FirstName LastName", no Middle Initial is allowed.

-Card Customer Service Phone is the 800 number of Customer Service of your Card Issuing Bank.
+Customer Svc Phone is the 800 number of Customer Service of the bank that issued the card.